ashwikakatiyar/ashwikakatiyar/README.md

 ## Hi, I'm Ashwika Katiyar 👋

-I am a Computer Science student at The University of Texas at Austin
+I'm a Computer Science student at The University of Texas at Austin

 ## Let's Connect

 [LinkedIn](https://www.linkedin.com/in/ashwika-katiyar)

 [Email](ak56584@my.utexas.edu)
 <!--
 **ashwikakatiyar/ashwikakatiyar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.